Tadamon massacre: Massacre

-The massacre took place on 16 April 2013, when soldiers affiliated with the Syrian regime executed 41 people near the Othman Mosque in the Tadamon neighborhood, by throwing them into a hole prepared in advance in the middle of an uninhabited street.
+The massacre took place on 16 April 2013, when soldiers affiliated with the Ba'athist Syrian regime killed 288 civilians near the Othman Mosque in the Tadamon neighborhood, by throwing them into a hole prepared in advance in the middle of an uninhabited street.
 After they finished shooting the victims one by one, the regime soldiers set the bodies of the victims on fire by burning tires that had been previously placed at the bottom of the pit.
-The whole massacre took place in one day, and the soldiers filmed the details of the murders in full.
-During the executions, the victims' eyes were blindfolded with either duct tape or plastic wrap, and their hands were tied with a plastic strap usually used to collect and fix electrical cables.
+The massacre took place in one day, and the Ba'athist Syrian soldiers filmed the details of the murders.
+During the mass-killings, the victims' eyes were blindfolded with either duct tape or plastic wrap, and their hands were tied with a plastic strap usually used to collect and fix electrical cables.

 Leaked footage and investigation

-Footage of the executions was leaked onto the internet in April 2022, showing two men dressed in Syrian Army uniforms leading men to a pre-dug pit in a street, shortly before shooting them one at a time and then leaving the bodies in the pit.
+Footage of the executions was leaked onto the internet in April 2022, showing two men dressed in Syrian Army uniforms leading men to an already dug pit in a street, shortly before shooting them one at a time and then leaving the bodies in the pit.
 On 27 April 2022, the British newspaper The Guardian published a lengthy investigation describing the details of the massacre and several excerpts from the recording.
 The perpetrators were identified, following an investigation, as warrant-officer Amjad Youssef and NDF militiaman Najib al-Halabi, who himself was killed later in the war.
 During the video of the massacre one of the soldiers carrying out the executions addresses the camera lens, addressing his boss in the Syrian dialect, saying, "For your sake, boss, and for the sake of the olive-green suit you wear."
 Amjad joined the Military Intelligence School located in the Maysaloun area in the Dimas suburb of Damascus in 2004, where he spent nine months of intensive training.
 In 2011 he joined Branch 227 of the Syrian Military Intelligence, notorious for being responsible for the arrest, torture and killing of a number of political opponents of the regime.

-Following his identification, Yousef was arrested by the Syrian government.
-According to the Syrian Network for Human Rights, Yousef's arrest was performed without warrant and he was not presented to a court.
+Following his identification, Youssef was arrested by the Syrian government.
+According to the Syrian Network for Human Rights, his arrest was performed without warrant and he was not presented to a court.
 The Network alleged that the arrest was to prevent the identification of regime figures involved in the massacre.

 In August 2022, the Syrian Foreign Ministry dismissed the videos of the massacre as fabricated.

-The United States government placed sanctions on Yousef in March 2023.
+The United States government placed sanctions on Youssef in March 2023.
 Secretary of State Antony Blinken issued a statement in which he referred to the massacre at Tadamon as the reason for the sanctions.

-During the Gaza war, footage of the massacre was falsely shared as depicting Israeli activities in Gaza.